Biktarvy® (BIC/FTC/TAF)

 Study GS-US-380-1844

 Through Week 48, CNS-related ADRs reported in ≥1% of participants in either arm were headache (3%) and abnormal dreams (<1%) in the BIC/FTC/TAF arm and headache (3%), abnormal dreams (2%), and insomnia (1%) in the DTG/ABC/3TC arm.
-In the BIC/FTC/TAF arm, there were 4 CNS-related AEs leading to discontinuation: headache (n=2), abnormal dreams, and suicidal ideation.
-All were considered to be study drug related except for suicidal ideation.
+In the BIC/FTC/TAF arm, there were 4 CNS-related AEs leading to discontinuation: headache (n=2), abnormal dreams (n=1), and suicidal ideation (n=1).
+All except suicidal ideation were considered study drug related.
 In the DTG/ABC/3TC arm, 1 participant discontinued due to headache, which was considered treatment related.4

 MIND study9

-A 1:1 randomized, double-blind study conducted in 80 VS PWH who had a diagnosis of sleep, mood, substance use, or neurocognitive disorders evaluated whether switching from DTG/3TC to BIC/FTC/TAF improved neuropsychiatric safety and tolerability after 24 weeks compared with continuing to receive DTG/3TC.
+A randomized, double-blind study in VS PWH evaluated whether switching from DTG/3TC to BIC/FTC/TAF improved neuropsychiatric safety and tolerability after 24 weeks compared with continuing DTG/3TC (N=80).
+Eligible participants had a diagnosis of sleep, mood, substance use, or neurocognitive disorders and were randomly assigned (1:1) to each treatment group.
 Overall, participants had a high burden of neuropsychiatric comorbidities at baseline, and there were no statistically significant differences in baseline characteristics between groups.

-Participants who switched to BIC/FTC/TAF had statistically significant improvements in nausea compared with those who stayed on DTG/3TC (3.9% vs 23.2%, respectively; P=0.03) and abdominal discomfort (16.8% vs 40.2%; P=0.02).
-There were no statistically significant differences between treatment groups in all other PRO scores and HIV-related symptoms.
+There were no significant differences between treatment groups in all other PRO scores and HIV-related symptoms.

 BIC/FTC/TAF Use and CNS-Related PROs